Equations of the form $t(x+a)=t(x)$ and $t(x+a)=1-t(x)$ for Thue-Morse sequence: Introduction and main results

-The following lemma is proved straightforward (cf.[8], A079523, A121539). \begin{lemma} $B_1 \enskip(C_1)$ consists of nonnegative integers the binary expansion of which ends in an even (odd) number of 1's. \end{lemma} For a set of integers $A=\{a_1, a_2, ...\}$ let us introduce a translation operator
+The following lemma is straightforwardly proved (cf.\cite{11}, A121539, A079523). \begin{lemma} $B_1 \enskip(C_1)$ consists of nonnegative integers the binary expansion of which ends in an even (odd) number of $1's.$ \end{lemma} For a set of integers $A=\{a_1, a_2, ...\}$ let us introduce a translation operator

-One of our main result is the following. \begin{theorem} $B_a$ and $C_a$ are obtained by a finite set of operations of translation, union and intersection over $B_1$ and $C_1.$ \end{theorem} It is well known that the Thue-Morse sequence is not periodic (a very attractive proof of this fact is given in [9]).
+One of our main result is the following. \begin{theorem} $B_a$ and $C_a$ are obtained by a finite set of operations of translation, union and intersection over $B_1$ and $C_1.$ \end{theorem} It is well known that the Thue-Morse sequence is not periodic (a very attractive proof of this fact is given in \cite{12}).
 Nevertheless, it is trivial to note that for every $n\in\mathbb {N}_0$ there exists $x=1,2 \enskip or\enskip 3$ such that $t(n+x)=t(n).$ Indeed, as is well-known, the Thue-Morse sequence does not contain configurations of the form 000 or 111.
-Therefore, if to suppose that the equalities $ t(n+x)=1-t(n), \enskip x=1,2,3,$ \enskip are valid simultaneously, then we have a contradiction.
-In connection with this, it is natural to pose the following problem. \begin{question} For which numbers \enskip$a,b,c$ one can state that for every $n\in\mathbb {N}_0$ there exists $x=a,b \enskip or\enskip c $\enskip such that $t(n+x)=t(n)?$ \end{question} In conclusion of introduction, we pose a quite another conjecture.
-Recall that $n\in\mathbb {N}_0$ is called evil (odious) if the number of 1's in its binary expansion is even (odd).
-Thus, by the above definition of Thue-Morse sequence, for evil (odious) $n$ we have $t_n=0$ ($t_n=1$).
-Denote $\{B_a(n)\} ( \{C_a(n)\} )$ the sequence of elements of $B_a (C_a)$ in the increasing order.
-Denote, furthermore, $\{\beta_a(n)\} (\{\gamma_a(n)\})$ $(0,1)$-sequence, which is obtained from $\{B_a(n)\} (\{C_a(n)\})$ by replacing the odious terms by 1's and the evil terms by 0's. \begin{conjecture} 1)Sequence $\{\gamma_a(n)\}$ is periodic; 2) if \enskip$2^m||a,$ then the minimal period has $2^{m+1}$ terms, moreover, 3) if $a$ is evil, then the minimal period contains the first $2^{m+1}$ terms of Thue-Morse sequence $\{t_n\}$, otherwise, it contains the first $2^{m+1}$ terms of sequence $\{1-t_n\};$ 4) $\beta_a(n)+\gamma_a(n)=1.$ \end{conjecture} Below we prove the conjecture in case of $a=2^m.$
+Therefore, supposing that for $n=n_0$ the opposite equalities $ t(n+x)=1-t(n), \enskip x=1,2,3,$ \enskip are simultaneously valid, we have a contradiction.
+In connection with this, it is natural to pose the following problem. \begin{question} For which positive numbers \enskip$a,b,c$ can one state that for every $n\in\mathbb {N}_0$ there exists $x=a,b \enskip or\enskip c $\enskip such that $t(n+x)=t(n)?$ \end{question} Let us agree to write the fact that triple $\{a,b,c\}$ is suitable in the form $t(n+\{a,b,c\})=t(n).$ One can find many non-suitable triples $\{a,b,c\}.$ For that we consider the following sequence $\{A_i\}_{i\geq0}$ of sets of integers.
+Since $t(0)=0,$ then $t(0+x)=1$ for the following set of values of $x:$